yujia21/yujia21.github.io/_posts/2020-04-10-trace-together.md

 # Number of Encounters
-Each entry in the record_database is a recorded ping from another phone, therefore the total number of entries in the database would include multiple entries from the same individual encountered.
-Since the encrypted identifiant in the 'msg' column is unique for each individual, a groupby by date and 'msg' would give us the total number of unique encounters I had.
-Grouping by date would enable us to account for the possibility of running into the same person twice on different days, although this subsequently holds the assumption that all entries with the same individual encountered in the same day are from the same encounter (although in fact there were no repeated encounters in my set of data).

 Some quick numbers to start things off:
 * Number of entries: 248
 * Number of unique encounters: 155

+Each entry in the record_database is a recorded ping from another phone, therefore the total number of entries in the database would include multiple entries from the same individual encountered.
+Since the encrypted identifiant in the 'msg' column is unique for each individual, a groupby by date and 'msg' would give us the total number of unique encounters I had.
+Grouping by date would enable us to account for the possibility of running into the same person twice on different days, although this subsequently holds the assumption that all entries with the same individual encountered in the same day are from the same "session" (by which I mean a continuous block of time where we were in close contact and pings were exchanged).
+In fact there were no repeated encounters in my set of data - each individual encountered only had one "session" with me.
+This was to be expected as I was mostly working from home, where I turned scanning off.

-The cumulative plot of the total number of unique encounters over the 15 days or so shows just how rarely I was out - most of the increments happen by leaps and bounds with long periods of no new encounters (where my bluetooth was off and I was home).
+The cumulative plot of the total number of unique encounters over the 15 days or so shows just how rarely I was out - most of the increments happen by leaps and bounds with long periods of no new encounters.

 ![Cumulative Encounters](/assets/img/trace/encounters_cumulative.png)

 To get a sense of the density of encounters (just how many people were pinging my phone at one time?), we can also look at the total number of unique encounters per 30 minute blocks.
 From this graph, each outing of mine is made pretty clear!
+(30 minutes was chosen at random, we would have a similar but shorter graph for shorter blocks of time)

 ![Unique encounters by 30 minute block](/assets/img/trace/encounters_30.png)

 # Length of Encounters
-But the number of people I come into contact with is less interesting than knowing how long I was in contact with them and at what "proximity".
-One of the first things I thought of doing was to consider the number of pings recorded per individual encounter.
-Since I had made sure that no individual was encountered on more than one day, I simply did a groupby on the 'msg' column for this.
-Making the (reasonable) assumption that each encounter is continuous, we can find the length of the encounter by looking at the difference between the timestamps of the first and last ping per individual.
+The number of people I come into contact with is less interesting than knowing how long I was in contact with them and at what "proximity".
+Let us look at the number of pings recorded in each session where I encountered another individual.
+Since I had made sure that I did not come into contact with the same individual on multiple days, I simply did a groupby on the 'msg' column for this.

 ![Histogram of number of pings](/assets/img/trace/ping_histogram.png)

+Making the (reasonable) assumption that each encounter is continuous, we can further find the length of the encounter by looking at the difference between the timestamps of the first and last ping per individual.

 ![Histogram of duration of encounters](/assets/img/trace/time_histogram.png)